gauravsomdattakulkarni/Gaurav-CoreJava/README.md

 ## Overview

 Welcome to the Gaurav-CoreJava repository.
-This repository is dedicated to practicing and enhancing your Java programming skills.
+This repository is dedicated to practicing and enhancing Java programming skills.
 It contains various Java code examples, exercises, and projects that cover fundamental to advanced Java concepts.

 ## Table of Contents